-Your vet will examine your donkey and take a blood sample.

-Your donkey will almost certainly need to go to an equine hospital for intensive care, which will be likely to include intravenous fluid therapy (a drip).

-If your donkey goes to hospital, their companion must go too.
+- Your vet will examine your donkey and take a blood sample. - Your donkey will almost certainly need to go to an equine hospital for intensive care, which will be likely to include intravenous fluid therapy (a drip). - If your donkey goes to hospital, their companion must go too.
 Separation could lead to hyperlipaemia, a potentially fatal condition, in either donkey.
+See factsheet Hyperlipaemia in donkeys for more information.